Possible role of magnetic reconnection in the electromagnetic counterpart of binary black hole merger: Discussion

 \section{Discussion}

-The scenario qualitatively described above requires obviously a detailed demonstration through analytic estimates or extended resistive general relativistic MHD simulations.
+The scenario qualitatively described above requires obviously a detailed demonstration through analytic calculations or extended resistive general relativistic MHD simulations.
 We only argue here that the process of magnetic reconnection at the compenetration of magnetospheres of compact objects might be considerable source of electromagnetic radiation.
-The reconnection growth rate in force-free relativistic reconnection \citep{l03} can be cast as
+The reconnection growth rate in relativistic force-free approximation \citep{Lyutikov:03} can be cast as